At this time, Miami-Dade County is monitoring Hurricane Matthew.

 - Pet owners must bring supplies for themselves and their pet(s)

 - Family member must remain in the PEC with the pet(s)

 > Visit the Department of Emergency Management for more information

-* Miami-Dade County Animal Services does not board animals during emergencies.
-The shelter will be crowded due to displaced animals immediately after a storm, and it is not possible to kennel owned animals prior to an emergency event.
+*Animal Services does not board animals during emergencies.
+The Pet Adoption and Protection Center will be crowded due to displaced animals immediately after a storm, and it is not possible to kennel owned animals prior to an emergency event.